valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-8. X[attributeName^="val"]
+## X[attributeName^="val"]

-The following style rule selects any element with an "attr" attribute whose value begins with "http".
+The following style rule selects any element with an "href" attribute whose value begins with "http".

 ```css
 a[href^='http'] {